matheusbaeck/webserver/README.md

         //setters and getters that you can imagine
 }
 ```

-This class would have enabled me to regroup all information of a request and reduce the number of maps within my **selector** object.
-I also wished I had mapped a <ins>clientFd with a dequeue of Requests</ins>, I would have been able to receive multiple requests from the same client and treat them all sequentienly.
+This class would centralize all request-related data, simplifying memory management and improving modularity.
+It would make it easier to extend the server to support features like pipelined requests and significantly reduce the number of maps within my **selector** object.
+I also wished I had mapped a <ins>clientFd with a dequeue of Requests</ins>, I would have been able to receive multiple requests from the same client and process them sequentially.

 I would have liked to implement Automatas for the parsing of the **ConfigFile** and the **Request**.
 My friend [Jorge](https://github.com/JorgeVJ) showed me and his method seemed much more efficient and organized.